• Contact

 That one took a bit for me to figure out, but now I know!
 And now I can see why an ISO dial would be beneficial over a film simulation dial…

-Learning to use the different shooting modes was a humbling experience for me and one that I could only learn through messing it up a bunch and solving the problem through Googling.
+Learning to use the different shooting modes on the Fujifilm XT50 was a humbling experience for me and one that I could only learn through messing it up a bunch and solving the problem through Googling.

 Problem Solving with the XT50